 Can Medigap premiums be deducted from Social Security in Pittsburgh, Pennsylvania?

-How to Sign Up for Supplemental Medicare in Pittsburgh, Pennsylvania
+How to sign up for Medicare plans in Pittsburgh, Pennsylvania